xeroctl files

 # Human-readable key-value output

-The detail view shows: ID, Filename, Purpose, Status, Size, and Created time.
+The human-readable detail view shows: ID, Filename, Purpose, Status, Size, and

 Upload a File

-Upload a local file to the platform.
-A purpose must be specified for the file
+Upload a local file to the platform. --purpose classifies the file

 # Upload a batch input file